q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Spectral analysis of the first Casimir operator

-\begin{remark}\rm Note that for a Hecke symmetry $R$ of rank $m\le N$ the idempotents $P_{(\lambda,a)}(R)$ are identically equal to zero if the partition $\lambda$ contains more than $m$ nonzero components.
-So in what follows we will consider only partitions $\lambda$ with $\lambda_{i}=0$ for $i\ge m+1$. \end{remark}
+\begin{remark}\rm Note that for a $GL_N$ type Hecke symmetry $R$ the projectors $P_{(\lambda,a)}(R)$ are identically equal to zero if the partition $\lambda$ contains more than $N$ nonzero components.
+So in what follows we will consider only partitions $\lambda$ with $\lambda_{i}=0$ for $i\ge N+1$ (see also footnote \ref{foot-gen-rank}). \end{remark}